Tim van Rijthoven

+As a junior, he reached a combined ITF ranking of world No. 13 in 2015 and reached the quarterfinals of the 2014 Wimbledon Championships boys' singles tournament and semifinals of the boys' doubles.

-Van Rijthoven has represented Netherlands at the Davis Cup where he has a W/L record of 1–1.
-He has won 13 Futures tournaments on the ITF World Tennis Tour, including eight singles titles and five doubles titles.
+Van Rijthoven has represented Netherlands at the Davis Cup where he has a W/L record of 2–1.

 Professional career

-2016: ATP debut and top 300
+2016-2019: ATP debut and top 300

 In 2016 he made his debut on the ATP World Tour by qualifying as a lucky loser for the Winston-Salem Open after Thanasi Kokkinakis withdrew due to a recurring shoulder injury, where he lost to Jiří Veselý in the first round.
 Van Rijthoven described the match as "a great experience".